phax/as2-peppol/README.md

     * Updated to as2-lib 4.3.0, thereby simplifying the Random topic
     * Added support for AS2 prefix "P" (as in "PDK" or "POP")
 * v3.0.5 - 2019-05-16
-    * Updated to ph-bdve 5.1.8 to support PEPPOL Spring Release 2019 validation artefacts
+    * Updated to ph-bdve 5.1.8 to support Peppol Spring Release 2019 validation artefacts
 * v3.0.4 - 2019-03-22
     * Updated to as2-lib 4.2.2
 * v3.0.3 - 2018-11-26
     * Requires ph-commons 9.2.0
-    * Includes ph-bdve 5.1.0 with PEPPOL validation 3.7.0
+    * Includes ph-bdve 5.1.0 with Peppol validation 3.7.0
 * v3.0.2 - 2018-06-28
     * Updated to ph-commons 9.1.2
     * Updated to as2-lib 4.1.0